 Resolving Skin Effect

 Signals of higher frequencies seem to navigate on the perimeter of a wire while signals of lower frequencies navigate around the center.
 It’s best not to waste any additional funds trying to solve this problem because the skin mentioned above effect is significant when using long cables and frequencies not meant for audio.

 It makes sense right?

 Yes, we agree with you that to banish phase shifts, speaker cables need to be of equal length.

 However, via the speaker cables, electric signals move at almost light speed.
-This speed of light traveling means that it would require miles of speaker cables before any difference can be detected.
+This speed of light travelling means that it would require miles of speaker cables before any difference can be detected.
 Yes, we are saying a minor variation of about 10 foot is irrelevant.

 Break-in is “Crucial”

 LOL, I always laugh when I listen to my friends arguing about this.
-This myth was invented as a money making technique by companies using the self-acclaimed audio experts.
+This myth was invented as a money-making technique by companies using the self-acclaimed audio experts.

 This myth states that currents (electrical) moving through speaker cables alters the cables physically to spawn an audible change over some time.
 Do I still need to tell you that this is not true?